Leema Babu

-Leema Babu is an Indian actress who has appeared in Malayalam and Tamil language films.
+Leema Babu is an Indian actress who appears in Malayalam and Tamil language films.

 Career

 Lima made her acting debut as the younger version of Navya Nair's character in the Tamil film, Rasikkum Seemane (2010), before appearing as Bharathiraja's granddaughter in Rettaisuzhi (2010) and as Arya's sister in A. L. Vijay's period drama Madrasapattinam (2010) before appearing in other Tamil films including Sooraiyadal (2013).
 She worked on Vaanara Saenai by Saravanan Sakthi, alongside Richard, but the venture was shelved.

 Leema has also appeared in supporting roles in the Malayalam films Pattam Pole (2013) alongside Dulquer Salmaan and Money Ratnam (2014) alongside Fahadh Faasil.
+She made her comeback in 2024.